MillionConcepts/pdr/supported_datasets.md

       - *Note: Many of the spectra products are placeholder tables composed of missing data constants.
 These placeholders are not supported.*
     - HRD raw and processed data
   - CIRS navigation and housekeeping data
+  - CIRS reformatted products at the RMS node (calibrated spectra)
   - INMS level 1A products and housekeeping data
   - ISS EDRs, MIDRs, and calibration data
   - MAG REDRs, RDRs, and most housekeeping data